 Pursuant to his employment agreement, Mr. Quadracci is entitled to personal use of our corporate aircraft.
 The compensation committee believes that providing this benefit as part of Mr. Quadracci's compensation enhances his and his family's security, minimizes the disruptions and burdens of his personal travel and provides him with additional flexibility and time to attend to Company business notwithstanding his personal travel schedule, and thereby benefits our Company and our shareholders.
-Other than Mr. Quadracci, none of our NEOs were permitted to use our corporate aircraft for personal use in 2022.
-The aggregate incremental cost to our Company for personal use of our corporate aircraft by Mr. Quadracci is reflected in the Summary Compensation Table below.
+Other than Mr. Quadracci, none of our NEOs were permitted to use our corporate aircraft for personal use in 2024.
+The aggregate incremental cost to our Company for personal use of our corporate aircraft by Mr. Quadracci is reflected in the "2024 Summary Compensation Table" below.

-In 2022, we reimbursed club membership fees for Mr. Quadracci and Mr. Ashworth and tax preparation fees and approved expenditures related to security for Mr. Quadracci.
+In 2024, we reimbursed club membership fees and tax preparation fees and approved expenditures related to security for Mr. Quadracci.
 We reimburse club membership fees primarily for business purposes, such as client entertainment, though a portion of their use may have a personal aspect.
 Our named executive officers are occasionally allowed to use corporate housing for personal use on a temporary basis.
-During 2022, such use was de minimis.
-The aggregate incremental cost to our Company for these benefits is reflected in the Summary Compensation Table below.
+During 2024, there was no such use of corporate housing by our named executive officers.
+The aggregate incremental cost to our Company for these benefits is reflected in the "2024 Summary Compensation Table" below.